Determination for Security Industry Uniforms and Markings on Motor Vehicles

-The following guidelines are current as at 10 March 2010 and have been determined by the Commissioner to assist security operatives and companies to design suitable uniforms and emblems that can be worn within the workplace and markings that may be displayed on motor vehicles.
-The guidelines may be further updated or changed in consultation with industry representatives in an effort to establish best practice.
+The following determination has been made by the Commissioner to assist security operatives and companies to design suitable uniforms and emblems that can be worn within the workplace and markings that may be displayed on motor vehicles.
+The determination is made in accordance with the Security Industry Act 1997.
+This determination may be further updated or changed in consultation with industry representatives in an effort to establish best practice.

 - Designs MUST NOT include the wording – "Police", "Detective", "Private Detective", "Highway Patrol" "New South Wales State", "Enforcement".

 - Designs MUST NOT include any other words purporting to infer a connection with any government body that uses such words and which, when coupled with an emblem, may construe or deceive others that the security uniform, vehicle or stationery used has an association with that body.
 This includes Commonwealth forces such as the Army, Navy and Air Force.

 - Designs MUST NOT include emblems or insignia having a police design or a close resemblance thereto, or any colourable imitation of a police insignia.

 - Designs MUST NOT include emblems or insignia using a coat of arms bearing the "Kangaroo and Emu with a Laurel and Shield" or any colourable imitation thereof, which in any way infers a relationship to any Federal, State or Local government or quasi-Government Department or Authority.